-Register now for the webinar “Adoption at School,” on 10/6/15.
-Brooke Randolph, LMHC, will explore how adoption may come up in your child’s classroom, and how parents can talk to teachers and prepare their child to respond.
+View the replay of the webinar “Adoption at School,” with Brooke Randolph, LMHC, to learn about how adoption may come up in your child’s classroom, and how parents can talk to teachers and prepare their child to respond.

 I haven't decided not to tell my daughter's preschool that she was adopted, but, so far, I haven't told.